apache/shardingsphere/docs/blog/content/material/committer.en.md

 Having said that, no matter how much you have learned about the Apache Software Foundation before, you can see that this is an extremely influential organization and widely recognized in the industry.

-If you can become an officially recognized commuter, it is not only a great recognition of yourself, which you have the ability to participate in Apache-level project development and make a tangible contribution; but also it can also be widely respected in the industry, whether it is for job search It's helpful to get promoted or raise a salary.
+If you can become an officially recognized committer, it is not only a great recognition of yourself, which you have the ability to participate in Apache-level project development and make a tangible contribution; but it can also be widely respected in the industry, whether it is for job search It's helpful to get promoted or raise a salary.

 To put it simply, whether it is showing off with other friends or writing on your resume, it can gain your face.